 Other than paying for dependent care using the pre-tax considered wages, you can save 20%-40% on child-care expenses.

 It is important to be compliant with the rules of Section 125 regulations.
 For that, you need a few documents.
-These are the employer and legal-specific aspects of the benefit plan of the employer that is required under both the Employee Retirement Income Security and Internal Revenue Code.
+These are the employer and legal-specific aspects of the benefits of the employer that is required under both the Employee Retirement Income Security and Internal Revenue Code.
 A benefits attorney, broker, and third-party administrator should be able to help with offering these documents for Section 125 Cafeteria plan.

-The plan document of the employer should include-
+The document of the employer should include-

 Any employer that has employees subjected to paying income taxes in the US can offer a Section 125 Cafeteria plan.
 It includes S-corporations, C-corporations, governmental entities, partnerships, LLCs, or sole proprietorships.
 But not all types of companies will be able to offer certain benefits provided as per the carrier requirements.

 It is not possible to have a Section 125 Cafeteria Plan if you do not have a plan document.
-When you give employees the choice between receiving less than the whole amount or receiving the entire amount of the pay, on a pre-tax basis, the share premiums for benefits, like the coverage under the group health plan, you should have a plan document.
+When you give employees the choice between receiving less than the whole amount or receiving the entire amount of the pay, on a pre-tax basis, the share premiums for benefits, like the coverage under the group health solutions, you should have a document.

 In case you do not have on, it might imply that your business might be a problem.
 A plan document is very simple but is something that is essential for Section 125 Cafeteria Plans.

 One of the most common mistakes that employers tend to make is creating the plan document but not drafting it properly.
 Usually, these are canned documents, which a vendor has thrown in or an employer came across over the internet.
-The issue is if the document isn’t completed correctly, it fails to satisfy the plan document requirement of the health insurance, internal revenue service, and US Treasury regulations that accompany it.
+The issue is if the document isn’t completed correctly, it fails to satisfy the document requirement of the health insurance, internal revenue service, and US Treasury regulations that accompany it.

 Some of the examples of the documents not being drafted properly are given below-